 Keep reading for:

-- Creative examples and average campaign results.
+- Creative examples from top brands and average results.

-Alright, let the festivities begin...
+Let the festivities begin...

-We’ll start with some best practices to apply to your current behavioral and triggered emails.
 Whether you’re starting the season with a fresh approach or optimizing your existing strategies, it’s important to position your campaigns to react to how your customers may be engaging with your brand differently during the holiday season.

 For example, the average shopper is most likely to begin as a casual browser, make multiple site visits before purchasing, and possess an affinity for different brands.
 But during the holidays, they’re more likely to search for particular items from their loved ones’ wishlists, more than twice as likely to purchase on their first site visit, and possess a lower brand affinity—instead driven by ease of finding a product, competitive pricing, and available inventory.